zuozhenggh/learning-library/data-management-library/big-data/bds/bds-use-cm-hue-access-cluster/bds-use-cm-hue-access-cluster.md

 + **Lab 3: Add Oracle Cloud SQL to the Cluster**
 + **Lab 4: Access a BDS Node Using a Public IP Address**

-## STEP 1: Create Ingress Security Rules (and Open Ports) for CM and Hue
+## STEP 1: Create Ingress Security Rules (and Open Ports) for Cloudera Manager and Hue

-In this step, you will add ingress security rules for CM and Hue to the default security list in your cluster's VCN.
+In this step, you will add ingress security rules to the default security list in your cluster's VCN.
+This will allow access from anywhere on the internet to Cloudera Manager on port **`7183`** and Hue on port **`8888`**.

 1. Log in to the **Oracle Cloud Console** as the Cloud Administrator, if you are not already logged in.
 On the **Sign In** page, select your `tenancy`, enter your `username` and `password`, and then click **Sign In**.
 The **Oracle Cloud Console** Home page is displayed.